suenot/aicommit/readme.md

 ### OpenAI-compatible API

+You can use any service that provides an OpenAI-compatible API endpoint.

+#### Example: DeepGPTBot

 For example, you can use DeepGPTBot's OpenAI-compatible API for generating commit messages.
 Here's how to set it up:

 1. Get your API key from Telegram: